AREA4-Brunch/GoldenView/README.md

 ├───documentation
 │   │   environment-setup.md
 │   │
-│   ├───__to_submit
-│   │   ├───development (FR of other team's project)
-│   │   └───sent (officially submitted via email)
-│   │
 │   ├───features_specs (main project file and specs of use case scenarios) │   │
-│   ├───formal_review (of GoldenView, done by other team) │   │
 │   ├───databases (logical - models)
 │   │   ├───development (prototypes, editor files, etc) │   │   └───output (db models being used in the implementation) │   │
 │   ├───uml_diagrams ( the good stuff ;) )
-│   │
-│   ├───api (documentation of endpoints)
 │   │
 │   └───ideas (final stuff from WhatsApp that is agreed upon) │           design.docx